vegaprotocol/vegawallet/README.md

 #### Running the service
-The service can be run in 3 different ways
+The service can be run in 3 different ways.

 Just as an API, to do so run the following command:
 ```console